 Craig Goldblatt is an experienced bankruptcy litigator, with a focus on complex bankruptcy disputes and bankruptcy appeals.
 The core of his practice has been protecting the interests of secured creditors, financial institutions and insurance companies in bankruptcy-related disputes, though he has also represented leading technology, transportation and communications industry clients in bankruptcy matters.
-Mr. Goldblatt, who joined the firm in 1994, is a member of the firm's Management Committee.
+Mr. Goldblatt joined the firm in 1994.

 Mr. Goldblatt represents parties in all stages of bankruptcy proceedings.
 The core of his practice involves bankruptcy and insolvency related trial-level matters and appeals—particularly the representation of financial institutions and other commercial creditors in bankruptcy litigation.
 He has argued three bankruptcy cases before the Supreme Court of the United States, and one before the en banc Third Circuit.
+He has testified before a congressional committee on issues of bankruptcy law and policy.
 He has also developed a particular expertise on consumer bankruptcy matters, representing several major mortgage servicers, holders of credit card and other unsecured debt, and bankruptcy trustees in a variety of regulatory investigations, bankruptcy disputes and appeals.

 Outside of his bankruptcy practice, Mr. Goldblatt participated in WilmerHale's representation of the University of Michigan, from the district court to the Supreme Court, in Grutter v.
 Bollinger, 539 US 306 (2003).
 The Supreme Court's decision in that case held that institutions of higher education may consider race as a factor in admissions decisions.
 He has also represented an array of pro bono clients in civil rights, criminal and constitutional litigation.